Skip to main content

 import "@dhx/trial-pivot/dist/pivot.css";

-Setting the container and adding Pivot
+Set up the container and mount Pivot

 import { useEffect, useRef } from "react";